devcheeze/indicatoring/README.md

 ## Examples

-available in all JavaScript libraries and frameworks
+available in major JavaScript libraries and frameworks

 <details>
 <summary>